 You can either deactivate your account or permanently delete it.
 It may seem the same, but there is a big difference between the two.

 Deactivating your account is a temporary solution to your Facebook addiction.
 It is simply a hiatus that you can come back to.
 When you choose to deactivate your account, all the information and data found in your profile disappears to the public eye but is continuously saved within Facebook’s servers.

 This simply means that your account won’t be visible to your friends or anyone else unless you open it again.
 It is only hidden but not deleted, allowing you to open your account when you feel like coming back.

-- Click the dark blue downward arrow at the top right of any Facebook page.
+Step 1: Click the dark blue downward arrow on the top right of any Facebook page.
 It is located beside the lock symbol.

-- After this, look for “Security” in the left column and click it.
+Step 3: After this, look for “Privacy” in the left column and click it.